ajudd2020/sample_project/README.md

 # Ana Judd Sample Project

+# To Run:
+- `bundle install`
+- `bin/rails s`

+Note: The cron process may or may not work based on local configurations.
+The interface is extemely minimal.
+Enough for testing.
+Additional testing can be done through the rails console.

 ## Folders/Files where work has been done:
 Since I used the `rails new` functionality, some directories were created that I did not use.
 My work was done in:
 - app/controllers